The Jim Hutchinson family consists of Jim and Laura and their three daughters (Alaina, Katie, and Emily).

-Sunday service starts Sunday morning– 11:00am and Sunday Afternoon – 1:30pm.
-Our Prayer Meeting are Thursday nights – 7:00pm.
+Service starts Sunday morning– 11:00am and Sunday Afternoon – 1:30pm bring your lunch as we go downstairs for food and fellowship between services (we have a few places close to us: Dairy Queen, Thrifty’s, Subway to name a few).
+Our Prayer Meeting is Thursday nights – 7:00pm.
 Please come to find out personally why we trust and believe in God and the promises He gave to us in His Book, the Holy Bible, and join us for our next service.